Erectile Dysfunction Treatment

 Having difficulty getting an erection, difficulty keeping an erection during sexual activity, or reduced sexual desires (libido) are common symptoms of ED.
 More than 50% of men are estimated to experience a partial to complete level of ED in their life, and further, researchers predict that number to be 322 million men worldwide by 2025.

 Research could prove that ED in men affects not only one’s sexual life but also their mental health, self-esteem, and social life.

 Causes of ED.

 For decades, the reduction in sexual function has been considered a part of the natural aging process; however, it involves several disease processes leading to abnormal erectile function with age.
 The ageing penile vascular artery undergoes characteristic changes affecting the arterial and vascular beds.
 It includes endothelial dysfunction.
 Vascular endothelium serves as a barrier for arterial and venous blood.
 It also plays a pivotal role in modulating vascular tone and blood flow.
-Endothelial dysfunction is defined as a functional deterioration of endothelium.
-It is suggested to consider endothelial dysfunction as a central causing factor in systemic and peripheral vascular disease.
+Endothelial dysfunction is a functional deterioration of endothelium.
+Professionals consider endothelial dysfunction a central causing factor in systemic and peripheral vascular disease.

 There are various causes of ED.
 The most common cause is heart disease, clogged blood vessels and other cardiovascular risks.
 The following are the range of causes of ED in their order of prevalence.

 Alarmingly, ED is an early predictor of other health disorders such as coronary artery disease, stroke, diabetes, high blood pressure and other heart diseases.